 While it is true that men are often the perpetrators of domestic violence, they can also be victims.
 Singapore law does not discriminate based on gender, religious belief, race, or age.
-The Courts consider the nuances of each case of alleged family violence.
+The Courts carefully examine the specific details of every reported case of family violence.

 Family Violence is defined in the Women’s Charter as one of the following acts:

-Who Should Be Protected According To The Women's Charter?
+Who Is Protected Under Section 64 Of The Women’s Charter?

 The Women’s Charter Section 64, a critical piece of legislation in Singapore, aims to protect individuals in cases of domestic abuse or family violence.
 This provision safeguards married individuals and extends protection to any family member regardless of age or gender.